-The following is based on Outside In, the customer centricity podcast.
+The following is based on an episode of Outside In, the customer centricity podcast.

-Blaine Hurst, president of Panera Bread, will never forget the day founder and CEO Ronald Shaich stormed into his office with what seemed to be a monumental assignment.
+Blaine Hurst, CEO of Panera Bread, will never forget the day founder and former CEO Ronald Shaich stormed into his office with what seemed to be a monumental assignment.
 And a huge risk.

 “Ron came in and said, ‘Blaine, we’re gonna commit to the world that we’re going clean.
 We’re going to publish this list, we’re going to have it completed by the end of 2016, and we’re going to figure out how to do it without spending a lot of extra money.’”

 The list Ron was referring to was deemed the No No List – artificial preservatives, sweeteners, flavors and colors from artificial sources that were all BANNED from Panera’s food.

 Implementing the No No List was a tall order.
 Panera is not a small operation.
 With more than 2,000 stores across the U.S. and Canada, it’s the ninth largest restaurant chain in America and generates $5 billion in annual sales.
 There were operational hurdles.
 Supply chain ramifications.
 Recipe reconfigurations.

 “It was clearly a big challenge for the company to take a step back and look at 450 ingredients,” Blaine explains during our conversation on my Outside In podcast.
 “We ended up having to reformulate 122 of our ingredients…It was a truckload of work.”